LucaScorpion/BeeZero/README.md

 # BeeZero

-BeeZero is an open-source keystroke injection USB stick.
+BeeZero is an Arduino-based keystroke injection USB stick.
 It's inspired by the [Hak5 USB Rubber Ducky], and meant as a tool for educational and training purposes.